nivenly/website/content/en/donate/_index.md

 You can also donate to the Foundation without becoming a member on either a one-off or recurring basis.

-Donations can be made either through GitHub Sponsors.
+Donations can be made through GitHub Sponsors:

 <!-- TODO: This should link to the correct place when it's created